 Treating Spider Bites In Pregnancy

-If you don’t treat spider bite in time, then it can lead to maternal mortality and can also prove harmful to your unborn baby during pregnancy.
+Early treatment may help mitigate the symptoms and after-effects of spider bites in pregnancy.
 So, you need to seek medical attention and treat spider bite as soon as you discover it.
-Here are some effective treatments that can help you alleviate the symptoms of spider bites during pregnancy.
+Here are some effective treatments that may help you alleviate the symptoms of spider bites during pregnancy.

 Clean the affected skin with water and mild soap.
 Then apply cold packs to the bitten area to mitigate the inflammation and pain resulting due to the bite.
-A cold compress is effective in providing you relief from pain significantly (2).
+A cold compress may provide you relief from pain significantly (3).

-Pressure immobilization bandage is highly effective in treating a big black spider bite.
-You need to bandage firmly the area of your body, such as leg or arm, and stay calm before seeking medical treatment.
-Also, if the spider has bitten your hand or leg then elevate your hand or leg (3).
+Pressure immobilization bandage may help in treating a big black spider bite.
+You need to bandage the area of your body, such as leg or arm firmly, and stay calm before seeking medical treatment (4).
+Also, if the spider has bitten your hand or leg then elevate your hand or leg.

-Having over-the-counter pain relievers can also help you get rid of pain resulting due to the spider bite.
-Have a word with your doctor before taking a powerful pain reliever while expecting (4).
+Having over-the-counter pain reliever, such as paracetmol, could also help you get rid of pain resulting due to the spider bite.
+It is good to have a word with your doctor before taking a powerful pain reliever while expecting (3) (4).

 Preventing Spider Bites During Pregnancy